spandian-godaddy/vps4/doc/getting_started.md

         mvn initialize sql:execute@drop-create-database -Prebuild-database
         mvn initialize flyway:migrate
         ```
+        - after the above initial setup, when needed / after pulling any updates run migrations as necessary in `vps4/core`
+            ```bash
+            mvn initialize flyway:migrate
+            ```

 - import HFS web developer client cert into browser (Chrome?) to use HFS swagger UI
     - ask HFS team for read collaborator access to the `hfs/Creds` repo, and then git clone it locally